MapStory/mapstory-community/items/journal.md

 Currently a juser can author an entry.
 To style text with bold, italics, etc they must use markdown.
 Posts are listed in the Journal by most-recent.
 There is no other way to filter.
 Once a post is published, it also appears on a user profile.

-An upgrade to the Journal will focus on 3 aslects:
+An upgrade to the Journal will focus on:

 - [ ] Adding a WYSIWYG editor to make authoring easier.
 Priority WYSIWYG functions are: bold, italics, underline, header (1-5), bulletted (dots and numbers), quote, hyperlink
 - [ ] Let any author add tags to a post.
 Have auto-complete for tags to promote common spellings